sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 **Use Case**: All production workloads to prevent resource contention and ensure predictable performance

 **Configuration**:
-- Set appropriate CPU and memory requests and limits based on actual usage patterns
+- Set CPU and memory requests/limits based on usage patterns
-- Use QoS classes (Guaranteed, Burstable, BestEffort) strategically for workload prioritization
+- Use QoS classes for workload prioritization
-- Implement resource quotas and limit ranges at the namespace level
+- Implement resource quotas and limit ranges
 - Configure priority classes for critical workloads
-- Monitor resource usage continuously and adjust limits based on observability data
-- **Best Practice**: Start with conservative limits based on profiling, implement gradual right-sizing, and use VPA for optimization
+- **Best Practice**: Start with conservative limits, implement gradual right-sizing
-- **Impact**: **Prevents resource exhaustion, ensures stable cluster performance, and enables predictable scaling behavior**
+- **Impact**: **Prevents resource exhaustion and ensures stable cluster performance**

 **1. CPU and Memory Requests and Limits**:

-Start with basic resource management by setting CPU and memory requests and limits.
-This prevents resource exhaustion and ensures predictable performance.
+Set CPU and memory requests and limits to prevent resource exhaustion and ensure predictable performance.

 ```yaml
 apiVersion: apps/v1